Galarzaa90/NabBot/docs/commands/tibia.md

 Shows a list of all guild members.

-Online members have a 🔹 icon next to their name.
+Online members have an icon next to their name.

 ??? summary "Examples"